openframeworks/ofBook/chapters/OOPs!/chapter.md

 }
 ```

 A few new things in our code: we begin by declaring a temporary object, think of it as a placeholder for the real object - that will be inside the vector! - we them define its initial properties by assigning the 'x' and 'y' mouse drag coordinates to its setup variables.
-Afterwards, we  use this temporary object as a palceholder to add Ball objects to our vector.
+Afterwards, we use this temporary object as a placeholder to add Ball objects to our vector.

 Back to our update and draw methods we can add the needed 'for loops' to iterate over the objects in the vector to update and draw them like we would do with arrays.
 This time though we didn't declare a variable that stores the maximum number of objects but instead, the vector object provides us with a handy method we can call to know their size ( myVector.size() ).
 See code below for update() and draw():